 }

 The fields myIntger, myLong, etc. are within the outermost set of braces which enclose the contents of HelloWorldClass.
-Therefore, these fields can be reached from elsewhere within the class: static variables can be reached from within the static main() method, and instance variables from within instance method greet().
+Therefore, these fields can be reached from elsewhere within the class: static variables can be reached from within the static main() method, and both static and instance variables from within instance method greet().

 Now try adding fields within a method.